hncpr1992/Kaggle_Quora/README.md

 1. Build handcraft features from the text and model them with xgboost and ensemble.<br>
 2. Embed the text to distributed representation vectors and develop deep learning model (RNN or CNN) and ensemble <br>

 During this competition, I first tried the method 1, which gives me results within 0.33 to 0.35.
-Then, I get away and <br>
-embark on learning some deep learning methods and get back.
-I start to build Siamese Recurrent Architecture and make some <br>
-change on it.
-Then, after the finish of this competition, I also implement a CNN architecture proposed by other kagglers, <br>
-which gives a great improvement on the accuracy.<br>
+Then, I get away and embark on learning some deep learning methods and get back.
+I start to build Siamese Recurrent Architecture and make some change on it.
+Then, after the finish of this competition, I also implement a CNN architecture proposed by other kagglers, which gives a great improvement on the accuracy.<br>

 Most kagglers are using a kind of magic features which will improve the accuracy a lot <br>